Gold’s Legal Minute*GLM*

 *****//*****

-I want right to end my life through assisted dying” – Desmond Tutu
+“I want right to end my life through assisted dying” – Desmond Tutu

 *****//*****

-In June 2016, Parliament passed federal legislation that allows eligible adults to request medical assistance in dying. requirement is that one must have a “grievous and irremediable medical condition.”
+In June 2016, Parliament passed legislation which allows eligible adults to request medical assistance in dying.
+A requirement is that one must have a “grievous and irremediable medical condition.”
 To be so considered, you must meet all of the following criteria.
 You must: *have a serious illness, disease or disability; * be in an advanced state of decline that cannot be reversed; * experience unbearable physical or mental suffering from your illness, disease, disability or state of decline that cannot be relieved under conditions that you consider acceptable.
-“On March 17, 2021, Parliament passed former Bill C-7 to revise eligibility criteria for obtaining MAID and the process of assessment.”
-“The 2021 revisions to Canada’s MAID law created a two-track approach to procedural safeguards for medical practitioners to follow, based on whether a person’s natural death is reasonably foreseeable.
+“On March 17, 2021, Parliament passed former Bill C-7 to revise eligibility criteria for obtaining MAID and the process of assessment.”… “The 2021 revisions to Canada’s MAID law created a two-track approach to procedural safeguards for medical practitioners to follow, based on whether a person’s natural death is reasonably foreseeable.
 This approach to safeguards ensures that sufficient time and expertise are spent assessing MAID requests from persons whose natural death is not reasonably foreseeable, while easing procedural safeguards in cases where natural death is reasonably foreseeable.”
-1
+2

 “Medical assistance in dying (MAID) is a complex and deeply personal issue.
 The Government of Canada is committed to ensuring our laws reflect Canadians’ needs, protect those who may be vulnerable, and support autonomy and freedom of choice.

 Important: On February 29, 2024, legislation to extend the temporary exclusion of eligibility to receive MAID in circumstances where a person’s sole underlying medical condition is a mental illness received royal assent and immediately came into effect.
 The eligibility date for persons suffering solely from a mental illness is now March 17, 2027.”
-2
+3

 Commentary